danisvice/dex/README.md

-# DEX Smart Contract - Notion Style 🌐
+# DEX Smart Contract 🌐

 Welcome to the Decentralized Exchange (DEX) Smart Contract documentation!
 This comprehensive guide will take you through the features and functionalities of our DEX contract, empowering you to understand and utilize it effectively.
 Let's dive in! 🚀